Turkish lira hits record low as world inflation looms

 "If there was an early tapering (of U.S. Federal Reserve asset purchases) that would not be good news for emerging economies, especially for the ones facing external fragilities," he said on a World Bank panel on Thursday.

-The lira has slipped for four days straight in part, bankers said, because of calls for early elections from opposition parties in the face of uncorroborated allegations against government officials from a mafia boss.
+The lirahas slipped for four days straight in part, bankers said, because of calls for early elections from opposition parties in the face of uncorroborated allegations against government officials from a mafia boss. read more

 MONETARY CREDIBILITY